saveoursecrets/sdk/OVERVIEW.md

 Delegated passwords are passwords for other folders managed by the account owner.

+The identity vault must only be shared between devices belonging by the account owner.

+## Device Vault

+The device vault contains the signing key that identifies a single device and a collection of other trusted devices.

+A trusted device contains meta data about a device (operating system, hostname, hardware information etc) that allows the owner to easily identify the device and the public key of the device's signing key.

+The device vault must never leave that device.

+Device vaults are not included in backup archives, they are lazily created when an account owner signs in so after restoring from a backup archive a new device signing key would be created and the account owner would need to pair with other devices to add them to the collection of trusted devices again.

 ## Cloud Account

 A cloud account refers to a paid subscription to a cloud-hosted